 Dunas de Corralejo – Fuerteventura

 The fishing village of Corralejo in the island of Fuerteventura is becoming more and more of a trendy (sand) surfing destination.
-The Parque Natural de Corralejo is where the dunes are at.
+The Parque Natural de Corralejo is where you can find the dunes.
 There are no sandboard rentals available but most people attempt to surf the dunes with a bodyboard or surfboard – if you can get your hand on some sand wax, you are gonna have a much easier time.
 The inactive volcano Bayuyo is also nearby.